Aarhus University By-laws

 8. Awarding PhD and higher doctoral degrees.

-Subsection (2) Through continuous and timely involvement, the dean ensures co-determination in respect of academic issues in a broad sense.
+Subsection (2) Through regular and timely involvement, the dean ensures co-determination with regard to academic questions in a broad sense.
 The dean must therefore discuss important issues within research, talent development, knowledge exchange and education with the academic council.

 Subsection (3) Academic councils may make statements on all academic issues of substantial relevance to the activities of the university, and have a duty to discuss academic matters presented by the rector or dean for their consideration.